-Is Addiction a Disease or Choice?
-Both sides are Debatable
+Is Addiction a Disease or Choice.
+Both Sides, Debatable?

 The old-age debate has asked this question for decades.
 Both sides have each been visited with sound pros and cons listed in numerous published articles.
 According to Scientific American’s website, the consensus today points to addiction being a disease.
 The National Institute on Drug Abuse (NIDA) agrees with this based on its medical model of mental disorders, which claims “that addiction is a chronic and relapsing brain disease in which drug use becomes involuntary despite its negative consequences.”